kennythedesigner/css-exercises-2024/foundations/cascade/01-cascade-fix/README.md

 - Did you make sure to not edit the HTML file?
 - If you added selectors to the CSS, do they target a valid HTML element?

+Steps:
+1. Need to make p1 bold with text (check)
+2. Need to make second paragraph smaller but bold (check)
+3. Button needs to be green (confirm button)  (check)